Hiking & Trekking

 Itinerary7-8 hours500m/700m20 km

-Today’s trek takes you through the heart of Piatra Craiului National Park.
-Hike from Magura Village to Curmatura chalet (1470m), where you can stop for a lunch break.
-Continue the trek to Zarnesti town, the main gate to the National Park, and then descend back to Magura village.
+This day crosses the heart of Piatra Craiului National Park.
+Hike from Magura Village to Curmatura chalet (1470m) for a lunch break, continue to Zarnesti town — the main gate to the park — then descend back to Magura village.
 Overnight in Magura Village.

 Day 4: Magura Village – Bucegi Natural Park – Brasov